Maximum Intended Load

 Mistake #1: Ignoring Personal Weight

 People often think, “I’m not that heavy,” and choose a ladder based on that assumption.
+This is why it’s crucial to account for every item you’ll bring up, including clothing (like heavy winter gear or work boots) and even your tools.
+Also, if you’re 180 pounds and decide to carry a 50-pound toolbox, you’ve just exceeded the capacity of a Type II ladder (200 lbs).
 But the load rating isn’t just about your body weight—it’s the total load you’ll ever exert on the ladder.
-If you’re 180 pounds and decide to carry a 50-pound toolbox, you’ve just exceeded the capacity of a Type II ladder (200 lbs).
-That said, this is why it’s crucial to account for every item you’ll bring up, including clothing (like heavy winter gear or work boots) and even your tools.
 Overlooking these details turns a seemingly safe choice into a ticking time bomb.

 Mistake #2: Forgetting Tools and Materials

 We’ve all been there: you grab a ladder, hop on it, and suddenly realize you forgot to factor in the weight of your drill, ladder, or a bucket of paint.
-Tools and materials add up quickly.
+In practice, tools and materials add up quickly.
 A basic toolkit can easily tip the scales past 50 pounds, and bulky items like ladders or extension poles can double that.
-Practically speaking, always pack light or choose a sturdier ladder if you know you’ll need to haul gear.
+Always pack light or choose a sturdier ladder if you know you’ll need to haul gear.
 If in doubt, err on the side of a higher duty rating.

 Mistake #3: Underestimating Dynamic Forces

 Static load calculations are just the starting point.
+OSHA recommends accounting for a dynamic factor of 1.Think of it like this: a gentle step versus a sudden leap.
 When you climb, shift your weight, or lean to one side, you introduce dynamic forces that can multiply the effective load.
-Still, think of it like this: a gentle step versus a sudden leap.
-OSHA recommends accounting for a dynamic factor of 1.5 to 2 times the static load.
+5 to 2 times the static load.
 So even if your combined weight and gear are under the ladder’s rating, sudden movements could push you over the limit.
 Always move deliberately, and if you feel instability, step down immediately.

 Mistake #4: Neglecting Ladder Inspection